The value set characterizing all the activities of this department is, in the last analysis, a belief in the basic dignity of every human being.

 The Social Science major at St. Bonaventure University has been discontinued.
 No new students were admitted to the program after Jan.
 20, 2010.
 Faculty and administration will work with students already enrolled in the program to complete the degree requirements.
 For more information on the degree requirements, consult the 2009-2010 Undergraduate Catalog.

-Students who are not sociology majors may complete a minor in one of the following:
+Students who are not sociology majors may complete one of the following minors:

 The department is strongly committed to its advisory system.
 Each student is assigned to a faculty member who will function as that student's adviser until graduation.
 The student, in serious consultation with his or her adviser, will develop a program that best balances the needs of the student with the requirements of the department.